ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 Once the subscription information is received the publisher would push the Logistics Object to the intended ONE Record Client using the details provided.
 If Client Subscription API (server) was not available at the time, then the publisher would need to queue and retry to publish the Logistics Object over a certain time.

 **Note**: In Publish & Subscribe, publishing parties need to save a list of all the parties subscribed to their Logistics Objects in their backend systems.
-One of the possibilities would be that the list of subscribers is embedded in the body of the Logistics Object.
+One of the possibilities COULD be that the list of subscribers is persisted with the Logistics Object.

 ![A screenshot of a cell phone  Description automatically generated](file:////Users/henkmulder/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image002.png)